 Consumers have been trained to be more cautious when it comes to buying online.
 Not only are they incurring the additional shipping costs, but they also are not able to interact with their purchase in person as they would in a physical store.
-A clear returns and exchanges policy shows that you, the ecommerce business owner, stand by your product, and pride yourself on a stellar customer service experience.
+A clear returns, refunds, and exchanges policy shows that you, the ecommerce business owner, stand by your product, and pride yourself on a stellar customer service experience.
 It is one of the many “wow” factors you can provide shoppers who may be a little concerned about buying online rather than in person.
 Plus, looking out for your customers is just good business.

 Providing a comprehensive policy for returns and exchanges instills confidence in you, your business and your products.
 And trust has a huge impact on your bottom line.
 One study featured in the Journal of Marketing found that customers who received free shipping on returns increased their purchases over the next two years by 58 to 357%.

 Developing a comprehensive plan can actually reduce the resources you spend on returns and keep your customers coming back.
 Even though the customer may not be satisfied with their original purchase, handling the return professionally will ensure their continued patronage.
 Loyalty is earned by providing an awesome experience even when your product or service wasn’t a perfect fit.

 Writing a Great Returns and Exchanges Policy